 Bangkok’s food scene is an unbeatable cultural experience that will very probably change your life.
-In Bangkok you have endless choice between incredibly affordable street stalls where your classic Pad Thai can be cooked up in a matter of minutes, never disappointing but always slightly different, or if you have some extra baht to spend there are plentiful high-end restaurants where you can pay western prices for an assault of your taste buds that will leave you craving more for years to come.
-There are endless possibilities to eat and enjoy in Bangkok, and for the traveller who may be pressed for time, I’ve compiled a list of my top foodie experiences while you’re in the land of smiles.
+In Bangkok you have an endless choice between incredibly affordable street stalls where your classic Pad Thai can be cooked up in a matter of minutes, never disappointing but always slightly different, or if you have some extra baht to spend there are plentiful high-end restaurants where you can pay western prices for an assault of your taste buds that will leave you craving more for years to come.
+There are endless possibilities to eat and enjoy in Bangkok, and for the traveler who may be pressed for time, I’ve compiled a list of my top foodie experiences while you’re in the land of smiles.

-Seafood Omelette on Rice
+Seafood Omelet on Rice

 Mango Sticky Rice